arianfarid/arianfarid.github.io/articles/dna-compression.md

 search: false
 listed: false
 draft: true

 ---

-# Bitwise DNA Compression in Rust: Small Footprint with Fast Reverse Compliments

-DNA Datasets are massive.
+DNA datasets are massive.
 A single human genome can use several gigabytes of storage in its most simplest form of storage.
 Certain forms of storage can even scale to [200 GB for a single genome alone](https://medium.com/precision-medicine/how-big-is-the-human-genome-e90caa3409b0).
 As DNA sequencing becomes cheaper, roughly [40 exabytes of genomic data are produced per year](https://www.genome.gov/about-genomics/fact-sheets/Genomic-Data-Science).

 Efficiently storing and analyzing these sequences is a critical challenge.
 Furthermore, the ability to analyze large sequences of data are increasingly critical.
 In this post, we will explore a method to compress DNA using 4-bits per nucleotide in pure Rust, that allows us to generate complimentary base pairs in its compressed form.